-- 13. Encourage landmark features be added to major access points and destination areas of amenity areas and greenways to promote visual identification of these spaces. - 14.
+- 13. Encourage landmark features to be added to vehicular access points, active transportation access points and destination areas of pond areas and greenways to promote visual identification of these spaces. - 14.
 Require that the design of sites eliminate isolated areas, use energy efficient lighting along pathways and in active areas and activate sites to ensure the key principles of Crime Prevention Through Environmental Design (CPTED) are met. - 15.
 Require that Broadmoor Lake is recognized as wildlife habitat and managed to ensure the provision of habitat for a diversity of species. - 16.
-Require that the design of sites is compatible with wildlife to ensure the limitation of human/wildlife conflict.
+Require that the design of sites is compatible with wildlife to ensure the limitation of human/wildlife conflict. - 17.
+Encourage the use of dark sky measures to promote conservation of the night-time environment in naturalized areas.

-17. Encourage creative and innovative design of outdoor amenities to promote the policy areas unique uses and context.
+18. Encourage the creative and innovative design of outdoor amenities to promote the policy areas unique uses and context.

-- Encourage any redesign of Eastgate Lake to include connections to adjacent land uses and public streets to promote greater usage of the area. - 19.
-Encourage access and connections to Broadmoor Lake Park from other policy areas to promote usability. - 20.
-Require that greenways and amenity areas maintain or enhance existing active transportation connections to ensure connectivity. - 21.
-Require that greenways and amenity areas are recognized as wildlife corridors to ensure the limitation of barriers to wildlife movement and human/wildlife conflict.
+- 19. Encourage any redesign of Eastgate Lake to include connections to adjacent land uses and public streets to promote greater usage of the area. - 20.
+Encourage access and connections to Broadmoor Lake Park from other policy areas to promote usability. - 21.
+Require that greenways and pond areas maintain or enhance existing active transportation infrastructure connections to ensure connectivity. - 22.
+Require that the design of greenways and pond areas limit barriers to wildlife movement and reduce human/wildlife conflicts to ensure the safe passage of wildlife through the area.